frc1418/tbarb/README.md

 # tba.rb
-API to get data from The Blue Alliance
+Unofficial Ruby API to get data from The Blue Alliance.